GreptimeTeam/docs/docs/user-guide/logs/pipeline-config.md

 In the above example, the configuration of the `dissect` processor includes the following fields:

-- `fields`: A list of field names to be split.
+- `fields`: A list of field names to be split. does not support field renaming.
 - `patterns`: The dissect pattern for splitting.
 - `ignore_missing`: Ignores the case when the field is missing.
 Defaults to `false`.
 If the field is missing and this configuration is set to `false`, an exception will be thrown.
 - `append_separator`: Specifies the separator for concatenating multiple fields with same field name together.
 Defaults to an empty string.
 See `+` modifier below.